Best website for Herkimer diamond information

 2) Do you have bright white glare off of crystals (or glare off faces on one crystal) in the photo?
 If so try to re-shoot the picture in order to reduce the glare (rotate the crystal or camera).

-3) Try to have everything in focus (although this can be difficult).
+3) Try to have everything in focus (although this can be difficult with small specimens).

 Send a specimen donation - particularly ones that show things that are not on the website.
 Use a hand lens (loop) to look closely for small things.
 If you see something odd send it.
 Odd things are clues to the history.